 What is the Co-operative program in Economics?

 This is one of the Department’s 'flagship' offerings.
-Students accepted into the program must have a minimum GPA and have completed at least one term of study.
+Students accepted into the program must meet specific requirements and have completed at least one term of study.
 Students are offered job placements, in the form of work terms, as part of their degree.
 The placements are with the private and public sectors of the economy, mostly in Montreal and Ottawa.
 Such students invariably receive a variety of interesting job offers upon completion of their degree.
-Students are encouraged to visit the Institute for Co-operative Education.
+Students are encouraged to visit the Economics Co-op program page and the Institute for Co-operative Education page for more information.

-The following provides useful information to prospective and current graduate students in economics.
-It should be interpreted in conjunction with Concordia University procedures and regulations outlined in the Graduate Studies Calendar
+The following provides useful information to prospective and current graduate students in the Department of Economics.
+It should be interpreted in conjunction with Concordia University procedures and regulations outlined in the Graduate Calendar.

 What are the application deadlines?

-No. You will find your supervisor and your M.A.
-Research Paper topic while in the M.A. program, after taking some or all of your courses.
-M.A. students often write their research paper based on an elective course that they have taken, under the supervision of the course instructor.
-Ph.D. students first complete all the core courses and pass their comprehensive exams before they look for a supervisor and determine the research topic for their doctoral thesis under the guidance of their supervisor.
-Thus, you can apply to the M.A. or the Ph.D. program without having a supervisor already.
+No. You will find your supervisor and your MA Research Thesis topic while in the MA program, after taking some or all of your courses.
+MA students often write their thesis based on an elective course that they have taken, under the supervision of the course instructor.
+PhD students first complete all the core courses and pass their comprehensive exams before they look for a supervisor and determine the research topic for their doctoral thesis under the guidance of their supervisor.
+Thus, you can apply to the MA or the PhD program without having a supervisor already.
 Nonetheless, feel free to contact potential future supervisors before applying to either program.